karthikvaradadev/karthikvaradadev/README.md

-Here's an updated introduction that incorporates your expertise:

 "My name is Karthik Varada, and I am passionate about DevOps, AIops, and Mlops.
 Currently, I am focused on mastering DevOps, with a strong foundation in utilizing